chungyc/site-blog/site/posts/2024/11/animated-twin-paradox.markdown

 ultimately experiencing less time.

-Even if you do not understand what all the lines mean, the animation should still give a visceral sense of their being a big skip, more than what an equivalent still image might give you.
+Even if you do not understand what all the lines mean, the animation should still give a visceral sense of there being a big skip, more than what an equivalent still image might give you.
 I made this animation as a test case to confirm ideas I had about creating SVG animations, but I was struck by how much more obvious